When to see a dentist

 5. Unpleasant Breath

 No one wants it and sometimes you’ve noticed it and its during the most inconvenient of times from talking during a presentation at a meeting to socialising at a party.
 From time to time, bad breath can be a sign of gum disease or even another health issue.
 Are you going through extra efforts and still struggling to keep your breath fresh?
 Certain foods, tobacco products and poor dental hygiene can contribute.
-Call your Dentist in Melbourne CBD to plan a time to see them to discuss this further.

-We’re not going to lie, Here at Gorgeous Smiles we love seeing all our clients regularly.
+We’re not going to lie, Here at Gorgeous Smiles we love seeing all our patients regularly.
 In fact, we take pride in it.
 We really want to put a strong emphasis on how important it is to visit the dentist regularly.
 Make it part of your health routine!
 If you notice or have any of the above symptoms, please organise an appointment.
 Remember, Prevention is the key and a visit every six months will decrease your chances of any major dental health problems.

 Thanks for reading our blog and remember we’re here for all you dental concerns!